mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 Player death is always a possibility in Dungeons & Dragons, but Chateau Rousseau particularly indulges in taking the life of its inhabitants.
 To that end, a few house rules regarding character creation and running the game are recommended:

-- Party is 5th-level
 - All party members start with either a common or uncommon magic item, or an additional 200 gold pieces.
   - Any gold can be spent before the adventure on additional equipment if desired.
   - Spells that consume material components of value are satisfied by having an equivalent amount of gold (after which the gold is consumed like normal material component usage).
 For this reason, spellcasters are recommended to start with extra gold if they plan on using more powerful spells.
-- Attuning to items works as normal, but attunement takes 1 minute instead of requiring a short rest.
+- Attuning to items works as normal, but Attunement takes 1 minute instead of requiring a short rest.

 If a player character dies, the character immediately returns as a ghost.
 They regain all spell slots, and other features are restored as if they completed a long rest, with the following changes:

-- Their hit point maximum is halved.
+- Their Hit Point Maximum is halved.
 - Their creature type changes to Undead.
 - All their attack actions count as magical damage for the purpose of overcoming resistance or immunity.
 - When engaged in combat against Goren, they are considered to be heavily obscured from him, as he has difficulty perceiving ghosts.
-- If a ghost character is reduced to zero hit points again, they are destroyed and cannot be restored to life short of divine intervention, the _wish_ spell, or similarly powerful features.
+- If a ghost character is reduced to zero Hit Points again, they are destroyed and cannot be restored to life short of divine intervention, the _wish_ spell, or similarly powerful features.

 If the party succeeds in escaping Chateau Rousseau or defeating Goren, ghost players come back to life and leave with the rest of the party, unless their spirits were destroyed.